Radicalism in the United States: Timeline

 1876: Rutherford B. Hayes is sworn into office as a result of the Compromise of 1877, ending reconstruction and federal protection of the African American population of the south.

 1880: Ulysses S. Grant fails to win a third Republican Nomination.

 1881: The Readjuster Party is formed.

 1886: The Colored Farmers' Alliance is formed.

 1890: The Sherman Antitrust Act is signed into law, making cartels and certain anti-competitive actions illegal.

 1892: The Farmers' Alliances form a third party, the People's Party, also known as the Populist Party.
 While it initially tries to win the black vote from the Republicans, much of it would eventually gain a more white supremacist character.
 They would go on to win 11 house seats, 3 senate seats, and the Colorado Governorship in the following midterms.

 1894: The Republican and Populist parties of North Carolina begin collaborating via electoral fusion.
 This coalition included African Americans, causing significant gains for civil rights in the state.

 1896: The Populist Party nominates Democratic nominee William Jennings Bryan to be President after his Cross of Gold speech, though with a different Vice President.
 This proves to be disastrous for the party, with the Democrats significantly sapping away at the base of the Populists.
 The populists would never recover from this, and would be a shadow of their former selves.

 1898: The Democrats launch a white supremacy campaign against the biracial fusionist North Carolina Government, culminating in the massacre of Wilmington's black population and overthrow of the local government.

 1900: The first President of the Progressive Era, William McKinley, is elected.

 1901: William McKinley is shot, and his progressive Vice President, Theodore Roosevelt, enters office.

 1904: Theodore Roosevelt is re-elected.

 1908: Theodore Roosevelt's hand picked successor, William Howard Taft, is elected president.

 1910: The United States Postal Savings System is established.

 1912: Theodore Roosevelt, perceiving the Republican Party as not progressive enough, forms the Progressive Party, splitting the Republican vote and allowing Woodrow Wilson to claim victory in the 1912 election.

 1913: The Sixteenth Amendment is ratified, allowing a federal level progressive income tax.
 The Seventeenth Amendment is ratified, making senators directly elected.

 1914: The Clayton Antitrust Act and Federal Trade Commission Act of 1914 are passed, outlawing certain unfair trade practices and monopolies.

 1916: Woodrow Wilson is re-elected.

 1919: The Nineteenth Amendment is ratified, granting women the right to vote.

+1920s: Incorporation of the Bill of Rights begins, making state and local governments required to respect constitutional rights.